Home / TDS Return Filing Services

 - Payment in relation to national saving scheme & many others.

-Some of the TDS forms are given below –
+Different types of TDS forms are as follows –

 TDS Return Submission

-Every assesse needs to file TDS return, if TDS is deducted from his or her income.
-It is mandatory to file TDS return before the due date or the deadline.
-Failing to pay TDS return before deadline will leads to fines, penalties etc.
+Every assessee needs to file a TDS return if TDS is deducted from his or her income.
+It is mandatory to file a TDS return before the due date or the deadline.
+Failing to pay TDS return before the deadline will lead to fines, penalties etc.